hahnec/depthy/README.rst

 API Usage
 ---------

-A documentation on the key functions is found at `https://hahnec.github.io/depthy/ <https://hahnec.github.io/depthy/>`__.
+A documentation of the key functions is found at `https://hahnec.github.io/depthy/ <https://hahnec.github.io/depthy/>`__.
 A reference integration using depthy's API can be found in `PlenoptiCam <https://github.com/hahnec/plenopticam/blob/master/plenopticam/lfp_extractor/lfp_depth.py>`__.

 Author